Sinodun/deprecating-status-opcode/draft-dickinson-dnsop-deprecating-status-opcode.md

 To the author's knowledge there is no implementation of the Status OpCode.
 A quick test shows inconsistent responses to a Status request with different DNS server implementations returning NotImp, Refused or giving no response at all.

-# Depreciating the Status OpCode
+# Deprecating the Status OpCode

 The Status OpCode MUST be marked OBSOLETE.